James Joy Mohan Nichols Roy: Post-independence

-Nichols Roy was a member of the Bardoloi government of Assam after independence, but became alienated from the Congress party due to its dominance by middle class Assamese.
+Nichols Roy was a member of the Bordoloi government of Assam after independence, but became alienated from the Congress party due to its dominance by middle class Assamese.

 He turned to supporting the Hill State Movement, with its goal of forming a separate state of Khasi, Jaintia and Garo peoples.

 Nichols Roy died on 1 November 1959.

 The Government of India issued a 500 Paise commemorative stamp in his honor on 12 June 2009.